 No trip is perfect and neither was this one.
-The hotels were basic and lacked charm; food on the ship, although interesting and varied, wasn’t Michelin-quality, and it was frustrating to spend so little time in several cities and towns to which we now pine to return.
+On our French river cruise, the hotels were basic and lacked charm; food on the ship, although interesting and varied, wasn’t Michelin-quality, and it was frustrating to spend so little time in several cities and towns to which we now pine to return.

 But would we take another escorted river cruise like this one or recommend it to others?
 In a heartbeat.
 Our voyage with Grand Circle Travel on the M/S Chardonnay convinced us that an escorted river cruise is one of the most enjoyable and economical ways to discover the French countryside.
 (In fact, we would probably follow Balwinder any other place she was going.)

 Grand Circle has struck a perfect balance in both taking care of and enabling its travelers.
 For lifelong learners, it’s a great way to get off the beaten path without going it alone.
 Maybe that’s why so many of them return over and over.

 [This article was also published on The Huffington Post on May 17, 2013.]